1. What is a Master Student Financial Assistance Agreement (MSFAA)?

 Learn more at After you Apply for OSAP

 3. Why haven’t I received my OSAP yet?

 There are a number of reasons why a student may not have received their funding yet.
 If you have not received your funding, it is likely that one of the situations below applies to you:

 - If you recently applied for OSAP, your application is being reviewed.
 It can take up to 6 weeks for the Ministry to review and verify your information.

 - You have not submitted your MSFAA or supporting documents.
 Your application will be on hold until the MSFAA and supporting documents have been received by the Ministry.

-- There may be errors on your application.
-Check your OSAP application status on-line on the OSAP website (opens new window).
+- There may be errors in your application.
+Check your OSAP application status online on the OSAP website (opens new window).

 - You may have made changes to your application after it was submitted that have changed your loan assessment such as income, course load, living arrangements or transportation costs.
 When the changes are made, the Ministry has to review your application again to assess your OSAP.

-- If the college has just received your file to confirm your enrolment, it can take 3 business days for the college to confirm your enrolment.
+- If the college has just received your file, it can take 3 business days for the college to confirm your enrolment.
 It can take 5-10 business days for the funds to be deposited in your account.